michielgrotenhuis/docs/docs/account/cancel-subscription.md

 ### Data Retention

-When downgrading to the Free plan:
+When downgrading to a smaller plan:

 - Your store data is preserved (products, orders, customers)
 - Your store remains operational